-Defense announcement in the University Events Calendar is required for the dissertation and optional for the thesis.
+Defense announcement in the University Events Calendar is required for the dissertation.
 The defense must be one hour or more in length.
 It may be scheduled between 8:00 am to 4:30 pm on any work day, during both instructional and non-instructional periods.
 Submit announcement to Office of Graduate Student Services no later than two weeks prior to defense.
 Announcement must specify title, date, time and place of the defense.
 It must be signed by the committee chair.

 Pre-Defense Manuscript Distribution

 The student must submit the completed manuscript to the committee by the deadline set by his or her graduate program, or no later than two weeks prior to the scheduled defense (four weeks is highly recommended in the case of the dissertation).
 In addition, the student needs to distribute a copy of the abstract to the faculty of his or her graduate program.
 The abstract may be distributed via email or other electronic means as appropriate.

 In the absence of such a memo, current Graduate Division procedures must be followed.
 The student, chair, university representative, and a majority of members (as approved on Student Progress Form II) must be physically present at the defense.
 In the event that a committee member is unable to participate physically in the final defense, the alternatives are, in order of preference: